jamie-hurst/LilNounPet/README.md

 #### Currently in development:
 * HomeScreen Widget
+* Ability to save your hatched pet to the camera roll

 #### Future ideas:
 * Step counter to encourage fitness and wellbeing whilst also exercising your Lil Noun